eProsima/ros2_documentation/source/Tutorials/Advanced/Simulators/MVSim/Installation-Ubuntu.rst

             $ sudo apt install ros-{DISTRO}-mvsim

-    .. group-tab:: Build from sources
+    .. tab-item:: Build from sources
+        :sync: Build from sources

         Create a ROS 2 workspace if you don't already have one: